XIROPHT/Xiropht-Remote-Node/remote-node-http-api-request-list.md

 **Note:**

-the result of **transaction_id_sender** can be different of a number, please follow the list of specific tag of transaction:
+the result of **transaction_id_sender** can be different of a number, please follow the list of the specific tag of the transaction:

 List of specific tag of transaction: